-The calculation of Value Bank is subject to a number of limitations and qualifications.
+The calculation of the estimated unrealized capital appreciation in our owned residual portfolio is subject to a number of limitations and qualifications.
 We do not typically receive full financial statements prepared in accordance with U.S. GAAP for the commercial properties being operated on the land subject to our Ground Leases.
 In some cases, we are prohibited by confidentiality provisions in our Ground Leases from disclosing information that we receive from our tenants to CBRE.
 Additionally, we do not independently investigate or verify the information supplied by our tenants, but rather assume the accuracy and completeness of such information and the appropriateness of the accounting methodology or principles, assumptions, estimates and judgments made by our tenants in providing the information to us.
-The calculation of Value Bank is not subject to U.S. GAAP and will not be subject to independent audit.
-No rule or regulation requires that we calculate Value Bank in a certain way or at all, and our board of directors may adopt changes to the valuation methodology.
+Our calculation of unrealized capital appreciation in our owned residual portfolio is not subject to U.S. GAAP and will not be subject to independent audit.
+No rule or regulation requires that we calculate such measure in a certain way or at all, and our board of directors may adopt changes to the valuation methodology.

-There can be no assurance that we will realize any incremental value from the Value Bank or that the market price of our common stock will reflect any value attributable thereto.
-Additionally, even if we estimate that a Value Bank exists initially, we will generally not be able to realize that value through a near term transaction, as the property is leased to a tenant pursuant to a long-term lease.
+There can be no assurance that we will realize any incremental value from the unrealized capital appreciation in our owned residual portfolio or that the market price of our common stock will reflect any value attributable thereto.
+Additionally, even if we estimate that such unrealized capital appreciation exists initially, we will generally not be able to realize value from it through a near term transaction, as the property is leased to a tenant pursuant to a long-term lease.
 While the value of commercial real estate as a broad class has generally increased over extended periods of time and is believed by some to exhibit a positive correlation with rates of inflation, the value of a particular commercial real estate asset is primarily a function of its location, overall quality and the terms of relevant leases.
-Since our Ground Leases are typically long-term (base terms ranging from 30 to 99 years), it is possible that the Value Bank will increase in value, but over long periods of time.
+Since our Ground Leases are typically long-term (base terms ranging from 30 to 99 years), it is possible that such unrealized capital appreciation will increase in value, but over long periods of time.
 However, the Combined Property Value of a particular property at the end of a Ground Lease will be highly dependent on its unique attributes and there can be no assurance that it will exceed the amount of our initial investment in the Ground Lease.
 To the extent we choose to operate a property directly after the expiration or other termination of a Ground Lease, we will be subject to additional risks associated with leasing commercial real estate, including responsibility for property operating costs, such as taxes, insurance and maintenance, that previously were paid for by our tenant pursuant the Ground Lease.